 - Avoid high intensity exercise for 2 hours before going to bed

-- Spend “quiet time” before bed.
-Limit your exposure to loud music, bright lights, computers, and school or work related stress just before bed.
+- Schedule in some “quiet time” before bed.
+Limit your exposure to loud music, bright lights, computers, and work related stress just before bed.
 The aim here is to reduce stress and stimulants to allow the mind time to wind down.

 - Do not nap within 1-3 hours of bed time.
 If you do nap during the day aim for 20-40 minutes around lunch time.